mstilkerich/carddavclient/README.md

 3. Initially and periodically synchronize the server-side addressbook with a local cache: For this operation, the library provides a service class *MStilkerich\CardDavClient\Services\Sync*.
    This service performs synchronization given *MStilkerich\CardDavClient\AddressbookCollection* object and optionally a synchronization token returned by the previous sync operation.
 A synchronization token is a server-side identification of the state of the addressbook at a certain time.
 When a synchronization token is given, the server will be asked to only report the delta between the state identified by the synchronization token and the current state.
 This may not work for various reasons, the most common being that synchronization tokens are not kept indefinitly by the server.
 In such cases, a full synchronization will be performed.
 At the end of the sync, the service returns the synchronization token reflecting the synchronized state of the addressbook, if provided by the server.

-3. Perform changes to the server-side addressbook such as creating new address objects.
+4. Perform changes to the server-side addressbook such as creating new address objects.
 These operations are directly provided as methods of the *MStilkerich\CardDavClient\AddressbookCollection* class.

+5. Search the server-side addressbook to retrieve cards matching certain filter criteria.
+This operation is provided via the *MStilkerich\CardDavClient\AddressbookCollection::query()* API.

 There is a demo script [doc/quickstart.php](doc/quickstart.php) distributed with the library that shows how to perform all the above operations.

 ### Sample Applications

 For a simple demo application that makes use of this library, see [davshell](https://github.com/mstilkerich/davshell/).
 It shows how to use the library for the discovery and synchronization of addressbooks.

-You can also take a look at the [Roundcube CardDAV](https://github.com/mstilkerich/rcmcarddav) plugin, which also uses this library for the interaction with the CardDAV server.
+As a more complex real-world application, you can also take a look at the [Roundcube CardDAV](https://github.com/mstilkerich/rcmcarddav) plugin, which also uses this library for the interaction with the CardDAV server.

 ### API documentation